Abbas the Great: Abbas takes control

-Reducing Qizilbash's power and Caucasus invasions
+Reducing the Qizilbash's power and Caucasus invasions

 The Qizilbash had provided the backbone of the Safavid army from the very beginning of Safavid rule and they also occupied many posts in the government.
 As a result, effective power in the state in the early days of the dynasty was held by the Qizilbash, leaving the shah often powerless.
 To counterbalance their power and as a decisive answer to this problem, Abbas turned to the newly introduced members of Iranian society (an initiative put in place by Shah Tahmasp I) the ghulams (a word literally meaning "slaves").
-From these newly introduced slaves, the Shah created a gunpowder force, reaching numbers up to 37,000 soldiers, completely funded by the Crown.
-This weakened the power that the Qizilbash had against the crown significantly as they no longer had a "military monopoly" in Persia.
-Like the janissaries of the neighbouring Ottoman Empire, these ghulams were mainly Georgians, Circassians and Armenians who had been brought into Iran en masse (by conquest and slave trade), had converted or had been converted to Islam, and had taken up service in the army, royal household or the civil administration, and were loyal only to the shah.
+From these newly introduced slaves, the Shah created a military force of up to 37,000 soldiers, completely funded by the Crown.
+This weakened the power that the Qizilbash had against the crown significantly as they no longer had a "military monopoly" in Iran.
+Like the janissaries of the neighbouring Ottoman Empire, the ghulams were mainly Georgians, Circassians and Armenians who had been brought into Iran en masse (by conquest and slave trade), had converted or had been converted to Islam, and had taken up service in the army, royal household or the civil administration, and were loyal only to the shah.
 Under Abbas' leadership this new grouping in Iranian society (also called the third force) grew in influence and power, with many thousands of ethnic Georgians, Circassians and Armenians becoming an integral part of Iranian society and taking up key government, royal household and military positions.

 Tahmasp I, the second Safavid shah, had realised, by looking at his own empire and that of the neighbouring Ottomans, that he faced ongoing threats from dangerous rival factions and internal family rivalries that were a threat to him as the head of state.
 If not properly managed, these rivalries represented a serious threat to the ruler or could lead to unnecessary court intrigues.
 For Tahmasp, the problem revolved around the military tribal elite of the empire, the Qizilbash, who believed that physical proximity to and control of a member of the immediate Safavid family guaranteed spiritual advantages, political fortune and material advancement.